harkal/picovm/README.md

 ---------
 picoVM is mainly targeted for embedded devices that usually have restricted memory.
-On ARM with all the features compiled supporing 8,16 and 32 bit integers, 32 bit floats and the full instruction set the code sums up to less than 1 KB.
-Depending on the application's needs this can go down to 632 bytes without floating point arithmetic etc.
+On ARM with all the features compiled supporing 8,16 and 32 bit integers, 32 bit floats and the full instruction set the code sums up to about 1KB.
+Depending on the application's needs this can go down to 700 bytes without floating point arithmetic etc.

 Typical number with the current version compiled for the ARMv7-M architecture: